10 Things To Watch To Learn About Black Oppression & Systemic Racism #BlackLivesMatter

 This fact sheet and comic is designed to provide education about copyright issues and Indigenous Cultural and Intellectual Property rights in an accessible way.
 It is aimed at artists and audiences alike.

-A dissection of racism as experienced by Aboriginal and/or Torres Strait Islander people in the workplace.
+A dissection of racism as experienced by First Nations people in the workplace.
 The types of racism (for example: slurs, stereotypes and not being taken seriously), the impact on staff retention, and six calls to action are all presented visually.

 A look at the difference between calling out problematic comments on social media and making lasting change.